brianhouse/art_and_code/units/5_recombination/lecture.md

   William S. Burroughs, pieces of <i>The Word Hoard</i> (1954–1958)
 </p>

-Subsequently, Burroughs' influence on the counter-culture led to the cut-up technique being used by artists from punk writer [Kathy Acker](https://en.wikipedia.org/wiki/Kathy_Acker) (_Blood and Guts in High School_ (1978)) to Thom Yorke of Radiohead, who pulled lyrics out of a hat for the album [_Kid A_](https://en.wikipedia.org/wiki/Kid_A) (2000).
+Subsequently, Burroughs' influence on the counter-culture led to the cut-up technique being used by artists from punk writer [Kathy Acker](https://en.wikipedia.org/wiki/Kathy_Acker) (_Blood and Guts in High School_, 1978) to Thom Yorke of Radiohead, who pulled lyrics out of a hat for the album [_Kid A_](https://en.wikipedia.org/wiki/Kid_A) (2000).
 Experimental turntablist DJ Spooky, That Subliminal Kid takes his name from a Burroughs character and has [theorized the parallels](https://theinfluencers.org/en/dj-spooky) between the cut-up technique and DJ culture.

 <p align="center">
   <img src="context/3_dj_spooky.jpg" width=400 /><br />